990adjustments/Houdini-SetViewToCamera/README.md

 Installation & Usage
 --------------------

-Drop the .shelf file and icon into your toolbar folder in your Houdini preferences directory.
+Drop the .shelf file and icon into your toolbar folder located in your Houdini preferences directory.

 Legal
 -----